Emmotes/ic_spoilers/docs/season_3.md

             "tags": ["fiend"]
         }],
         "off_when_benched": true,
-        "effect_string": "turiel_march_of_the_rakshasa",
+        "effect_string": "turiel_march_of_the_rakshasa,20",
-        "trigger_chance": 20,
         "rakshasa_get_hit_seq": 3,
         "rakshasa_fade_time": 0.5
     }],
     "requirements": [],
-    "description": {"desc": "Turiel has a keen eye for deception; 20% of non-boss enemies that spawn are actually duplicitous Rakshasa, fiend enemies who have shape-shifted into other forms.
+    "description": {"desc": "Turiel has a keen eye for deception; $amount% of non-boss enemies that spawn are actually duplicitous Rakshasa, fiend enemies who have shape-shifted into other forms.
 These enemies count as fiends (in addition to their original enemy type) for the purpose of Favored Foe mechanics and Turiel's Unflinching Hatred."}, "id": 1413,
     "flavour_text": "",
     "graphic_id": 0,